rguarascia/thinkmac-t470/README.md

 ### Function and Media Keys

 > _**Note:** This section is still a work in progress.
 I haven't had time to play around with the remaining "special keys" such as Settings (F9), Bluetooth (F10), On-screen Keyboard (F11) and Favorites (F12).
 I imagine these will require a similar DSDT patch as the brightness keys by determining the keys ID via ACPIDebug.kext._

-### SD Card Reader

-> _**Coming soon:** This section is still a work in progress.
-I don't have a regular need for this so it's definitley the last thing on my list, however I did stumble across a kext patch that may work.
-I'll test this out and update._

 ### Touchpad